csc-training/summerschool/application-performance/docs/02-gpu-performance.md

  - presently targets usage on MI100 and MI200 accelerators.
  - profiling, roofline model, tracing
  - built on top of `roctracer` and `rocprof`
+ - supports both a web-based GUI and a command-line analyzer for user convenience.

 # Web Reources
  - TAU homepage
     - <https://www.cs.uoregon.edu/research/tau/home.php>